lextm/jekyll-theme-chirpy/_posts/2017-8-30-tips-for-net-nuget-package-authors-august-2017.md

 permalink: /tips-for-net-nuget-package-authors-august-2017-48f07604e4a0
 excerpt_separator: <!--more-->
 ---
-> I have to add “August 2017”, as time proves that the tips can go easily out-of-date.
+> I have to add "August 2017", as time proves that the tips can go easily out-of-date.

 The responsibilities of a NuGet package author are,